 Getting married or entering a civil partnership is a significant step in anyone’s relationship.
-Our specialist family lawyers can provide practical help and support throughout the legal process – whether you’re building your relationship, making it legal or if it has broken down.
+Our specialist family lawyers can provide practical help and support throughout the legal process – whether you’re building your relationship, making it legal through marriage or civil partnership, or if it has broken down.

 What is a civil partnership?

 In short, it’s a legally recognised relationship between two people.
 Until 31st December 2019, only same-sex couples could enter into a civil partnership.

 There are several differences between civil partnerships and same sex marriage – but these are subtle.
 For legal purposes, civil partners can’t call themselves ‘married’ and adultery isn’t recognised as a reason for ending a civil partnership.

 The only other difference is to the civil partnership certificate; this includes the names of both parties’ parents, whilst marriage certificates only include the father’s name.

 Couples in same sex marriages effectively have the same legal rights as married heterosexual couples.
 It’s also now straightforward for civil partners to convert their partnership into a marriage, should they so wish.

 So why choose same sex marriage over a civil partnership?
 For many, the deciding factor will be having the right to use the term ‘marriage’, which is an important symbol of equality before the law.